Induction of labour means starting your labour artificially, rather than waiting for labour to start on it’s own.

-Does being induced mean I’ll end up having a caesarean section?
+Does induction of labour mean I’ll end up having a caesarean?

 This is one of the hot-button topics in obstetrics in recent times!
 For many years, we all believed that induction of labour increased the chance of a woman ending up with a caesarean section.

 However, over the past decade a number of big studies have been published, showing that in many circumstances women were LESS likely to have a caesarean if they were induced.
 There were additional benefits depending on the circumstances, for example less stillbirths, less shoulder dystocia in big babies and better outcomes for mums with pre-eclampsia or high blood pressure.